dbanty/dylananthony.com/_posts/intro.md

 That's the sort of content you can expect from me in future blog posts!
 I'm going to try to accomplish some goal using software then tell you how it went and _hopefully_ provide some useful takeaways.
 I'll do my best to point out my confidence in or experience with different tech, so I won't lead you astray.
-I'm also always open to suggestions, comments, or corrections which you can leave [in the repo for this website].
+I'm also always open to suggestions, comments, or corrections which you can leave [in the repo for this website][repo].
 I will likely post most blog posts on [Dev.to] and/or [Medium], but will always post **all** content on my website first.

 [dev.to]: https://dev.to